belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `DPL` Well, fw are securing stuff, aren't they ? :)

 `RPE` No, they are not.
+This is the most common misconception about FW.
+People thinks they provided security, while what they actually do is just QoS over the network.

+`DPL` That, you have to explain to me.
+Because I'm a security expert and I have deployed FW as part of my design.

-FW blocks access to unused ports - but your app needs to be accessed, therefore the port to it needs to be open, isn't it ?
+`RPE` As you should.
+But remember FW blocks access to some port right ?

+`DPL` Yes.

+`RPE` But generally those port are not used or not supposed to be used from an external point.
+But your app ports they need to be accessed, for your user to access the service, right ?

 `DPL` Yes

-`RPE` FW mostly aims are helping networking traffic, reducing unneeded load on the system.
-Its usual usage does not provide security to *your* app.
-It reduces DoS attacks, but does not protect apps itself.

-`DPL` Ok.
+`RPE` So, you have to let this traffic goes throuhg.
+Which means that any potential hacks will go through this.

+`DPL` OK, I see your point.
 But my app has to be reachable to be used.
 The port can t be closed.

-`RPE` You look at how they are used.
-If you open a port send mails, it should only have SMTP, for instance.
+`RPE` Exactly.
+So the real trick is to *analyze* and *monitoring* the content of this allowed traffic.For instance, if you have a port open to send email, it should only be used for SMTP.

-Sidenote about this, I generally grade how ineffective a security is by the number of port being uselessly blocked.
+Sidenote about this.
+As a consultant I've been to many different IT, at many different companies.
+There, I generally graded how *ineffective* security was by the number of port being uselessly blocked.

-`DPL` So if you can't get email using POP...
+`DPL` So if you couldn't get to your email using POP...

 `RPE` ..
-Bad
+Bad!

-`DPL` If IT blocks VPN ...
+`DPL` If the IT were blocking your VPN ...

-`RPE` ... same.
+`RPE` ...
+Extra bad!

-`DPL` If I can't SSH to the system from my network?
+`DPL` If you couldn't SSH to the system from your local network?

-`RPE` Worse and pointless, with a SSH outbound, you can connect to a remote server, and then piggy back your way inside the IT.
-However, with all those ports being closed or blocked, you did provide a very strong complete illusion of security.
+`RPE` ... even more of a bad mark.
+And pointless, with a SSH outbound, you can connect to a remote server, and then piggy back your way inside the IT (to the audience - don't laugh, i've DONE that).

+`DPL` However, with all those ports being closed or blocked, you did provide a very strong complete illusion of security

-`DPL` While making everyday tasks in the company, a living hell. (in the sake of security => bad usability).
+`RPE` While making everyday tasks in the company, a living hell. (in the sake of security => bad usability).

-`RPE` OK, so bottom line is the key to securing app is protocol and content filtering,
+`RPE` OK, so bottom line is the key to securing app is protocol and content filtering.
+It's actually quite nice, because you reduce the scale of the attack a java dev has to worry about misusing the *expected* input data.
+Anything going beyond the scope of what the app should get will already be dropped by the filtering.

-in java apps we all have a Rpx in from of our systems so why not asking them to clean our the ...

 Our Data 11mn
 =====

-`DPL` ok so filter content, clean but also need to returns data
+`DPL` ok so filter content, clean but also need to returns data, right ?
+And what about the confidentiality of those ?

-Our Data Encrypt
----

-`DPL` no business, no backend uber, no wire transfer - basically no fund to get hacked to the dark web
+`RPE` No business, no backend uber, no wire transfer - basically no fund to get hacked to the dark web

-`RPE` Always nice to have

 `DPL` But a nice data mash up, typical "employee productivity tool", such as